-Post-degree teacher certification students who pass the required Academic Specialization state assessment on the first attempt while approved by UHCL may have all of their respective academic specialization course work waived by UHCL, if they are pursuing one of the following certificates:
+Post-degree teacher certification students who pass the required Academic Specialization state assessment on the first attempt while approved by University of Houston-Clear Lake (UHCL) may have all of their respective academic specialization course work waived by UHCL, if they are pursuing one of the following certificates:

-- 4-8 English Language Arts and Reading
+- 1. 4-8 English Language Arts and Reading

-- 4-8 English Language Arts and Reading/Social Studies
+- 2. 4-8 English Language Arts and Reading/Social Studies

-- 4-8 Mathematics
+- 3. 4-8 Mathematics

-- 4-8 Science
+- 4. 4-8 Science

-- 4-8 Social Studies
+- 5. 4-8 Social Studies

-- 8-12 English Language Arts and Reading
+- 6. 8-12 English Language Arts and Reading

-- 8-12 History
+- 7. 8-12 History

-- 8-12 Life Sciences
+- 8. 8-12 Life Sciences

-- 8-12 Mathematics
+- 9. 8-12 Mathematics

-- 8-12 Social Studies
+- 10.8-12 Social Studies